USS Washington (ACR-11): 1909–1911

-Washington's next area of operations was the Tidewater area of Virginia – especially Hampton Roads and Lynnhaven Bay — before the armored cruiser underwent repairs at the Norfolk Navy Yard from 20 December 1910 – 2 January 1911.
+Washington's next area of operations was the Tidewater area of Virginia, especially Hampton Roads and Lynnhaven Bay, before the armored cruiser underwent repairs at the Norfolk Navy Yard from 20 December 1910 to 2 January 1911.
 The armored cruiser subsequently underwent another period of repairs at the Portsmouth Navy Yard before heading south with stores and material for delivery to the 5th Division of the Fleet in Cuban waters.
 She arrived at Guantánamo Bay on 20 March and remained there into the summer, conducting trials and exercises with the 5th Division.
-She then returned northward and stopped at Hampton Roads from 21–24 June before pushing on to New York, where she arrived on the 25th.
+She then returned northward and stopped at Hampton Roads from 21 to 24 June before pushing on to New York, where she arrived on the 25th.

-The armored cruiser operated off the northeastern seaboard through the summer, holding exercises and maneuvers in areas ranging from Cape Cod Bay to Hampton Roads.
-During that time, she cruised briefly with the Naval Militia from 19–21 July; acted as a reference ship for torpedo practice off Sandwich Island, Cape Cod, Massachusetts on 2 August; witnessed the Delaware as that ship fired at the target hulk San Marcos (former USS Texas) on 27–28 August, and then conducted battle practice with the Fleet off the southern drill grounds.
+The armored cruiser operated off the northeastern seaboard through the summer of 1911, holding exercises and maneuvers in areas ranging from Cape Cod Bay to Hampton Roads.
+During that time, she cruised briefly with the Naval Militia from 19 to 21 July; acted as a reference ship for torpedo practice off Sandwich Island, Cape Cod, Massachusetts, on 2 August; witnessed the Delaware as that ship fired at the target hulk San Marcos (former USS Texas) on 27–28 August, and then conducted battle practice with the Fleet off the southern drill grounds.
 In early November, Washington was among the ships of the Fleet reviewed by President William Howard Taft.

-The cruiser then participated in a search problem out of Newport, R.I. from 9–18 November before she sailed for the West Indies in company with North Carolina, arriving at Santo Domingo, Dominican Republic on 26 November.
+The cruiser then participated in a search problem out of Newport, R.I. from 9 to 18 November before she sailed for the West Indies in company with North Carolina, arriving at Santo Domingo, Dominican Republic, on 26 November.
 Washington subsequently returned home to Hampton Roads in company with her sister ship and went into drydock at the Norfolk Navy Yard three days before Christmas of 1911.